 We sat down with Susan Thoman, Principal and Managing Director at CMA to discuss the importance of developing compostable packaging.

-How can restaurants be sure that packaging goes to a composting facility?
+how can restaurants be sure that packaging goes to a composting facility?

-Cross-contamination of compostables in a restaurant can quickly disqualify the restaurant from pick-ups, so not only is sourcing CMA certified products important, the restaurant’s internal collection system is critical as well.
+Cross-contamination of compostables in a restaurant can quickly disqualify the restaurant from pick-ups, so not only is sourcing CMA-certified products important, the restaurant’s internal collection system is critical as well.
 CMA is an avid proponent of setting up public dining systems as only all compostable, using a one bin system that takes the guesswork out of customers’ sorting experience, while providing very clean compost feedstocks for the compost manufacturer.

-Consumers are increasingly interested in compostable packaging options; how can they compost certain food packaging products at home?
+consumers are increasingly interested in compostable packaging options; how can they compost certain food packaging products at home?

 You can make your own compost at home.
 To help add soil life, nutrients, and healthy microbial communities that support healthy landscapes and gardens.
 It is important, though, to avoid chemical usage and ensure that you only introduce natural and organic fertilizers to the soil so that you aren’t stripping away the microbes needed to do their work best.

-For packaging that is not readily recyclable, compostable packaging may provide an alternative recovery pathway.
-How does one know when to recycle food service paper versus composting?
+for packaging that is not readily recyclable, compostable packaging may provide an alternative recovery pathway.
+How does one know when to recycle foodservice paper versus composting?

-What role do sustainable resourced or biopolymers play vs synthetic based polymers in relation to enabling a product to be compostable?
+what role do sustainable resourced or biopolymers play vs synthetic-based polymers in relation to enabling a product to be compostable?

-Learn more about the Value of Compostable Packaging
+learn more about the value of compostable packaging

-CMA is a global leader in providing industrial composting facilities an acceptance standard for compostables.
+CMA is a global leader in providing industrial composting facilities an accepted standard for compostables.
 This is done by performing field disintegration testing through several prominent processing methods to ensure products sent to industrial compost facilities adequately break down within the production cycle.